leson/guides/rpi/os_install.md

 > Note: img file and mmcblk0 depends on yourself device

-the method to view as below:
+the approach to view as below:

 ```bash
 df -h